 if you want to keep track on your spending.

 A credit card is a way of spending money you don’t have.
-You borrow the money and pay it back later – a bit like a loan.
+You borrow the money and pay it back later – similar to a loan.

-But, instead of them giving you an agreed sum of money, your card provider gives you a credit limit.
+But, unlike a loan instead of the provider giving you an agreed sum of money, your card provider gives you a credit limit.
 You can spend up to that limit as and when you please.
 It might be a few hundred pounds, or it could be several thousand pounds.

 When your monthly credit card statement arrives, you pay it off either in full or in part.
 You just need to make sure you at least make the minimum monthly repayment.

 You can also take cash out using a credit card if you need to, but this can be expensive.

 Credit cards can be great in some ways, but not so great in others.
 Here are some of the pros and cons.